General School Information (FAQ)

 If a child suffers a more serious injury, we will notify a parent immediately and discuss any action needed.
 We have an internal monitoring system in school for these cases.
 Parents will be notified of all accidents in the Home/School Diaries or by telephone.

-If you need to take your child out of school during the day (for a medical appointment for example), please make sure that you inform the class teacher.
+If you need to take your child out of school during the day (for a medical appointment for example), please make sure that you inform the office.

 Homework in Primary